prasannakoyalkar24/SQL_RETAIL_SALES_PROJECT/README.md

 The following SQL queries were developed to answer specific business questions:

-1. **WRITE A SQL QUERY TO RETRIEVE SALES DONE ON 2022/11/05**:
+1. **Write a sql query to retrieve sales done on 2022/11/05**:
 ```sql
 SELECT *
 FROM RETAIL_SALES
 WHERE SALE_DATE = '2022-11-05';
 ```

-2. **WRITE A SQL QUERY TO RETRIEVE SALES FROM CLOTHING CATEGORY,QUANTITY IS MORE THAN 4, AND SALES HAPPENED ON NOV 2022**:
+2. **Write a sql query to retrieve sales from clothing category,quantity is more than 4, and sales happened on Nov 2022**:
 ```sql
 SELECT *
 FROM retail_sales